Skip to main content

 Estrogens can suppress RAAS activity, leading to reduced angiotensin II levels, which in turn can decrease vasoconstriction and lower intraglomerular pressure.
 This protective mechanism may contribute to a reduced risk of kidney disease progression in certain populations.
 Clinical studies have observed that estradiol-based hormonal therapy can reduce proteinuria and improve creatinine clearance in hypertensive postmenopausal women with diabetic nephropathy.

 Testosterone’s influence on renal function presents a more complex picture.
-While some studies suggest a potential for testosterone to induce kidney damage, particularly in higher concentrations or in specific contexts, other research indicates that physiological levels are generally well-tolerated.
+While some studies suggest a potential for testosterone to induce kidney damage, particularly in higher concentrations or in specific cons, other research indicates that physiological levels are generally well-tolerated.

-Testosterone can influence muscle mass, which directly impacts serum creatinine levels, making it essential to interpret creatinine in the context of body composition changes.
+Testosterone can influence muscle mass, which directly impacts serum creatinine levels, making it essential to interpret creatinine in the con of body composition changes.
 The impact of testosterone on the RAAS is less clear-cut than that of estrogen, with some evidence suggesting it may activate certain components, potentially leading to increased blood pressure or fluid retention in susceptible individuals.

 The differential effects observed in gender-affirming hormone therapy, where masculinizing therapy showed reductions in protective urinary proteins and increases in tubular injury biomarkers, underscore the need for careful monitoring.